Too Darn Hot (horse): 2019: three-year-old season

 Less than a week after his win at Goodwood it was announced that Too Darn Hot had sustained a hairline fracture to his right hind cannon bone and would be retired from racing.

 Stud career

 After his retirement from racing, Too Darn Hot became a breeding stallion at the Dalham Hall Stud for a fee of €45,000, with his first foals born in January 2021.

-Due to the success of multiple Group 1 winning colt Broadsiding, Darley has decided to significantly increase his Australian fee to AU$110,000 (US$71,000) in 2024, more than double his fee of AU$44,000, which he stood for in his first four seasons in the Hunter Valley, New South Wales.
+Due to the success of multiple Group 1 winning colt Broadsiding, Darley has decided to significantly increase his Australian fee to AU$110,000 (US$71,000) in 2024, more than double his fee of AU$44,000, which he stood for in his first four seasons in the Hunter Valley.